Feds (TV series)

 Feds is an American legal drama television series that aired on CBS from March 5, 1997 to April 9, 1997.
 It was created by Dick Wolf, and starred Blair Brown and Dylan Baker.
 Michael S. Chernuchin was also an executive producer for the project.
-The series is notable for being the first to air in letterboxed 16:9 in the United States.
+The series is notable for being the first to air in letter-boxed form (16:9) in the United States.